alexeysp11/delivery-service-csharp/docs/processes/manager/startemployeesearch.md

 Name: **Start employee search**.

-The scenario responsible for starting employee search by manager involves using the management app to search for employees based on various criteria, such as name, department, or location.
+The scenario responsible for launching the search for employees by the manager allows you to search for employees (candidates) to work in the company according to various criteria.
 This allows managers to quickly find and communicate with the right employees for specific tasks or projects.

+This scenario includes the following processes:
+- the process of coordinating the search for an employee at the preparation stage (coordinating: hiring manager, 1st and 2nd level managers, department head, financial director, general director);
+- the processes of screening, selection, hiring and onboarding are combined into one thread for each candidate (this thread is launched for each candidate, theoretically an unlimited number of threads can be launched): this solution allows you to simultaneously conduct a series of interviews for several candidates for one position, as well as Hire multiple candidates for one position and track their progress during the probationary period.

 Process pattern: [organizational](../../processpatterns/organizational.md)